Losant/losant-docs/docs/workflows/logic/geofence.md

 ![Geofence Node Distance Value](/images/workflows/logic/geofence-node-distance-value.png "Geofence Node Distance Value")

 The geofence node has the ability to optionally add the calculated distance between the input and center point to the payload at an arbitrary JSON path.
 If a path is defined, the distance (in meters) will be placed at that path no matter which branch out of the geofence node is taken.
 If there is a problem calculating the distance (bad coordinates or radius), no value will be places at the `distance` path.
-In the above example, the distance between the input and center coordinates will be places at the `data.distance.work` path.
+In the above example, the distance between the input and center coordinates will be placed at the `data.distance.work` path.
 So, for example, given the following payload:

 ```JSON
 {